-- The Government of Canada is also connected to the global research effort to respond to COVID-19, working with international partners, including the WHO through its Collaborating Centres and Blueprint R&D Initiative, to coordinate efforts and share research data and findings to collectively build knowledge around the world. - Some examples include collaboration between the Canadian Food Inspection Agency (CFIA), Defence Research and Development Canada (DRDC) and PHAC to establish the Biosafety Level 4 Zoonotic Disease Network (BSL4ZNet). - This network consists of 15 government organizations from five countries (Canada, the US, the UK, Germany and Australia), each with a responsibility over the regulation of human, animal and zoonotic pathogens with pandemic potential. - The BSL4Znet has been conducting COVID-19 emergency meetings since early January with international partners to facilitate the sharing of scientific information and research capacity needs to enhance global efforts to respond to the spread of COVID-19. - PHAC and DRDC are also members of the Medical Countermeasures Consortium, in partnership with the Department of National Defence, where they engage with the US, the UK and Australian governments to promote collaboration in research, development and acquisition. - GAC, NRC, PHAC and CFIA regularly engage with the Coalition for Epidemic Preparedness and Innovation (CEPI), which is a key international funding mechanism for vaccine development.
+- The Government of Canada is also connected to the global research effort to respond to COVID-19, working with international partners, including the WHO through its Collaborating Centres and Blueprint R&D Initiative, to coordinate efforts and share research data and findings to collectively build knowledge around the world. - Some examples include collaboration between the Canadian Food Inspection Agency (CFIA), Defence Research and Development Canada (DRDC) and PHAC to establish the Biosafety Level 4 Zoonotic Disease Network (BSL4ZNet). - This network consists of 15 government organizations from five countries (Canada, the US, the UK, Germany and Australia), each with a responsibility over the regulation of human, animal and zoonotic pathogens with pandemic potential. - The BSL4Znet has been conducting COVID-19 emergency meetings since early January with international partners to facilitate the sharing of scientific information and research capacity needs to enhance global efforts to respond to the spread of COVID-19.

+PHAC and DRDC are also members of the Medical Countermeasures Consortium, in partnership with the Department of National Defence, where they engage with the US, the UK and Australian governments to promote collaboration in research, development and acquisition.

+- GAC, NRC, PHAC and CFIA regularly engage with the Coalition for Epidemic Preparedness and Innovation (CEPI), which is a key international funding mechanism for vaccine development.
 Canada has provided \$\$54 million to CEPI, which is leading efforts to have COVID-19 vaccine candidates ready for clinical trials by late spring 2020. - CIHR's response to the COVID-19 pandemic is being informed by international partners, including the WHO and the Global Research Collaboration for Infectious Disease Preparedness (Glo-PID-R). - CIHR, in partnership with PHAC, is leveraging the existing Canadian Immunization Research Network (CIRN) to address the COVID-19 pandemic.
-CIRN has received \$1 million through a direct grant to gather data related to COVID-19 symptoms, as well as possible treatments and risk factors, which will inform Canada's public health response to COVID-19.
+CIRN has received \$1 million through a direct grant to gather data related to COVID-19 symptoms, as well as possible treatments and risk factors, which will inform Canada's public health response to COVID-19. - Health Canada is engaged with other international regulators to monitor any impacts on global supply as a member of the International Pharmaceutical Regulators Programme.